rushikc/pennywise/README.md

-# MyExpense: Personal Expense Tracker
+# PennyWise: Personal Expense Tracker

-MyExpense is a comprehensive expense tracking web application designed to help users manage their personal finances by tracking and categorizing expenses.
+PennyWise is a comprehensive expense tracking web application designed to help users manage their personal finances by tracking and categorizing expenses.
 Built with modern web technologies, it provides a user-friendly interface for monitoring spending patterns and financial activities.

 ## Features